AGE: – Pre 16th Century

-A rare and magnificent pre 16th Century Bronze Arakan Crowned Buddha Statue Mrauk-U Period – Wearing large ornate ear rings, royal regalia and jewels with side flanges under the crown.
-Elephants, lions and human figure in relief decorate the front of the pedestal, each of these figures relating to important events in the life of the Buddha.
+A rare and magnificent pre 16th Century Bronze Arakan Crowned Buddha Statue wearing royal attire dating to the Mrauk-U Period.
+The front of the pedestal is decorated with two lions, two elephants and devotee.
+Each of these figures relate to important events in the life of the Buddha.

 The elephant is a symbol of strength and steadfastness.
 The Buddha was born as an elephant in some of his previous incarnations.
 In his last incarnation as Siddhartha Gautama he descended from Tushita heaven and entered his mother’s womb in the form of a white elephant.

 The right hand of the Buddha is in bhumisparsa mudra “Calling earth to Witness”, whilst the left hand holds a jar (kalasa), thought to contain the “nectar of eternity or longevity” (amrita).
 The kalasa jar is also frequently seen in Tibetan iconography.
 Traces of gold leaf still remain with red lacquer exposed in areas.